AIJP - Academic Intensive Japanese Program

 - 12 weeks prior to start: 5% Discount

-- The discounts can be claimed one time only and cannot be claimed in unison with other eligible discounts.
+- The discounts can be claimed one at a time only and cannot be claimed in unison with other eligible discounts.

 - The discounts also do not apply to extra optional courses/lessons.